Kotodama 16

 For example, the sound made upon coming to an obvious realization (“ah”) and the sound of laughing (“ha”) at ourselves for not realizing it earlier.

-Another example of sound symbolism is “wow”, a palindrome (a word read the same forwards or backwards).
-“Wow” is a sound we make when something captivates, astonishes, or delights us; an expression of love.
+Another example of sound symbolism is “wow”, a palindrome (a word read the same forwards or backward).
+“Wow” is a sound we make when something engages us, a love connection.
+The sound of “wow” is made by puckering our lips as when making a kiss.

 Sounds reflecting wisdom and love are as primordial as wisdom and love.